This week, we suggest that you get to know the GMAT Integrated Reasoning section in an official GMAC video.

 – multi-source reasoning (with three sources of information)

-Analysing large amounts of data will become the key basis for competition by improving productivity and generating consumer value.
+Analyzing large amounts of data will become the key basis for competition by improving productivity and generating consumer value.
 This offers us the ability to make smarter decisions, but also presents some interesting challenges.

 says Ashok Sarathy, who is a Vice President of GMAT Program.